From Pixels to Digital Agents: An Empirical Study on the Taxonomy and Technological Trends of Reinforcement Learning Environments: Generalization Transfer: Mechanisms of Multi-task and Cross-domain Learning

 \subsection{Structural Synergies and Feedback Mechanisms in Multi-Domain RL}

 Achieving broad cognitive generalization requires a deep understanding of the intricate synergies and conflicts that emerge when environments are mixed.
-Recent data-centric studies on Reinforcement Learning with Verifiable Rewards (RLVR)~\cite{li2025domainhelpothersdatacentric} have systematically investigated these dynamics.
+Recent data-centric studies on Reinforcement Learning with Verifiable Rewards (RLVR)~\cite{li2025domainhelpothers} have systematically investigated these dynamics.
 Their cross-domain evaluations reveal a profound structural dichotomy: while combining mathematical and logic puzzle environments significantly enhances deductive capability across both domains, incorporating code generation environments often introduces structural conflicts that actively degrade performance.

+However, achieving broad cognitive generalization is not without severe trade-offs; empirical data reveal profound structural conflicts and negative transfer when incompatible reasoning domains are merged.
+As evidenced by recent RLVR ablation studies, while single-domain mathematical training yields positive transfer to logical puzzles ($+13.35\%$), it actively degrades coding proficiency ($-3.23\%$).
+Conversely, isolated code training slightly suppresses mathematical reasoning ($-3.31\%$).
+This mutual constraint is drastically exacerbated in dual-domain configurations: co-training exclusively on Math and Puzzle environments triggers a catastrophic collapse in Code performance, plummeting by $22.56\%$ relative to the baseline.
+These asymmetric degradations suggest that the rigid, syntax-enforcing constraints of code generation inherently clash with the flexible, abstract deduction pathways required for pure mathematical and logical reasoning.\cite{\cite{li2025domainhelpothers}}

-To mitigate this, triple-domain training (integrating Math, Code, and Puzzle) has been shown to serve as a critical structural stabilizer, preventing extreme performance collapses in isolated skills and achieving the highest overall multi-domain robustness~\cite{li2025domainhelpothersdatacentric}.
+To mitigate this, triple-domain training (integrating Math, Code, and Puzzle) has been shown to serve as a critical structural stabilizer, preventing extreme performance collapses in isolated skills and achieving the highest overall multi-domain robustness~\cite{li2025domainhelpothers}.